 Copyright has an alarming ring to it but is in its essence a quite simple concept to abide by:

 - You are only allowed to upload images you actually own or are allowed to share on Jigidi.

-- Other works of art are no longer own by anyone.
+- Some works of art are no longer owned by anyone.
 They are public domain.
-This is true for most work where the artist has passed away for at least 70 years ago, but the law may vary from country to country.
+This is true for most work where the artist passed away at least 70 years ago, but the law may vary from country to country.

-No matter which of the above that may apply you must make sure that you are in your right to use an image.
-You are responsible for material you upload on this and any other website.
-You can read more about copyright here.
+No matter which of the above may apply, you must make sure that you are in your right to use an image.
+You are responsible for the material you upload on this and any other website.

 Ok, so this was a whole lot of don'ts.
 Back to the dos: